-- do not have sufficient resources or decide not to devote the necessary resources due to internal constraints such as limited cash or human resources or a change in strategic focus; - · decide to pursue a competitive product developed outside of the collaboration; or - cannot obtain the necessary regulatory approvals.
+- do not have sufficient resources or decide not to devote the necessary resources due to internal constraints such as limited cash or human resources or a change in strategic focus; - decide to pursue a competitive product developed outside of the collaboration; or - · cannot obtain the necessary regulatory approvals.

 In July 2014, Allergan announced that it would be reducing its worldwide headcount by approximately 13% and that it would be restructuring its operations.
-In March 2015, Actavis plc acquired Allergan.
-Then, in November 2015, Allergan announced it entered into an agreement with Pfizer Inc. under which Pfizer will acquire Allergan.
-Allergan also previously has announced that it was seeking a partner for further development and commercialization of drug candidates in our chronic pain program under our continuing collaboration.
-In connection with Actavis' acquisition of Allergan, and any related restructuring, Allergan elected to terminate our collaboration focused on muscarinic product candidates, including the glaucoma program covered by such collaboration, and, in connection with Actavis' and subsequently Pfizer's acquisition of Allergan, it may choose to devote substantially less resources to the chronic pain program or could discontinue such program entirely.
+In March 2015, Actavis plc acquired Allergan also previously has announced that it was seeking a partner for further development and commercialization of drug candidates in our chronic pain program under our continuing collaboration.
+In connection with Actavis' acquisition of Allergan, and any related restructuring, Allergan elected to terminate our collaboration focused on muscarinic product candidates, including the glaucoma program covered by such collaboration, and, in connection with Actavis' acquisition of Allergan, it may choose to devote substantially less resources to the chronic pain program or could discontinue such program entirely.
 If Allergan is unable to successfully partner our chronic pain program, it may elect to not pursue further development.
 In addition, any partner that Allergan does identify may devote substantially less resources than Allergan has devoted to this program to date.
 In addition, Allergan can terminate our existing chronic pain collaboration upon prior notice to us, as it has done with the glaucoma collaboration.
-Allergan may be more likely to terminate, or decline to continue, our chronic pain collaboration in connection with Actavis' and Pfizer's acquisition of Allergan.
+Allergan may be more likely to terminate, or decline to continue, our chronic pain collaboration in connection with Actavis' acquisition of Allergan.